Medical questions & health advice by board certified doctors

-"How can a woman check the position of her cervix?
+"How can a woman check the position of her cervix?"

 How does a woman check the position of her cervix?
 I was talking to a dotor (not an obgyn) about how I have pain during sex and she said that it could be due to having a cervix positioned in an unusual way, and that some positions would be better than others in that case.
 So how do I check?

 The solution to the problem is not so much to check the position of the cervix as it is to experiment with other sexual positions until one is found that is more comfortable.
 Other more serious cause of dyspareunia include pelvic inflammatory disease or other sexually transmitted infections which should be treated.
 Endometriosis or ovarian cysts can also cause dyspareunia, as can fibroids in the uterus.
 Peri-menopausal women often experience dyspareunia because lower hormone levels result in drying out of the vaginal lining, leading to discomfort.
 This can occur also in menstruating women who just have naturally lower levels of vaginal mucus and secretions.
 As always the diagnosis and the management of your particular condition will require a physical examination by your personal physician.
 Scheduling an office visit with your OB / GYN doctor is highly recommended.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.